minimaxir/stylecloud/README.md

 * max_font_size: Maximum font size in the stylecloud. [default: `200`]
 * max_words: Maximum number of words to include in the stylecloud. [default: `2000`]
 * stopwords: Boolean to filter out common stopwords. [default: `True`]
+* custom_stopwords: list of custom stopwords. e.g: For other languages than english [default: `STOPWORDS`]
 * output_name: Output file name of the stylecloud. [default: `stylecloud.png`]
 * font_path: Path to .ttf file for font to use in stylecloud. [default: uses included Staatliches font]
 * random_state: Controls random state of words and colors.